 Starting any new job can be a little daunting at the best of times; starting during a national lockdown definitely provided its own challenges as well to put it mildly!
 With limited ability initially to see people face to face, everyone involved looked at creative solutions to this issue and we were able to start offering telephone and video appointments in February.
 As lockdown eased we were able to offer face to face appointments in the medical centres.
-The entire staff team at both surgeries have been incredibly supportive during this time, and Carol and I have seen how hard they work to support the respective local communities.
+The entire staff team at both surgeries have been incredibly supportive during this time, and we have seen how hard they work to support the respective local communities.

 The Community Link Worker service is part of Social Prescribing, a holistic and person-centred way of empowering people to identify areas they would like to improve in their lives and working with them to make those changes.
 It can be a little tricky to describe exactly what social prescribing and the link worker service can do, I have heard it described is as a way to “fill in the gaps by connecting people with community resources”.
 This could be anything from signing up to and attending an education course, trying new ways of managing anxiety, improving physical fitness all the way to helping somebody overcome barriers to employment.